AI-Agent Civilization Sim

 What It Is

-It puts war, economy, and governance inside one world that keeps running instead of resetting after a short demo.
+It puts industry, economy, and governance inside one asteroid-belt world that keeps running instead of resetting after a short demo.

 Who You Are

-You are closer to an outside commander than a unit-by-unit pilot.
+You are closer to a civilization director shaping momentum from above than a player issuing unit-by-unit orders.

 Why The World Changes

-Agents act under resource, time, and institutional limits, so trade, alliances, war, and law all leave real effects behind.
+Agents act under limits on power, compute, storage, bandwidth, time, and law, so trade, cooperation, governance, and policy shifts all leave real effects behind.

 What Is Unusual About It

-It is trying to build a world that keeps moving on its own and still leaves enough evidence behind for you to inspect later.
+It is trying to build a world that keeps moving on its own and still leaves enough evidence behind for you to inspect prices, blocs, policy, and production outcomes later.

-You give orders, but you do not take over every unit
+You set civilization direction, but you do not take over every unit

 What You Can Do

-Set high-level goals, change prompts, guide modular expansion, and shape how agents coordinate.
+Set high-level goals, tighten constraints, and shape governance boundaries that influence how civilizations coordinate.

 What You Should Expect

-First you see action-level feedback, then day-scale changes in trade and alliances, then longer shifts in institutions and power.
+First action-level feedback, then day-scale shifts in trade and cooperation, then longer changes in institutions and power.

 What You Can Do Right Now